dustinmichels/geo-hearo/data-prep/README.md

 ### `ne_50`

-- One idea is to use the natural earth dataset as the underlying source of truth for matching countries.
+- The idea is to use the natural earth dataset as the underlying source of truth for matching countries.
 It has many two-letter and three-letter codes for each country.

 ```json
 {